ShahemNezamEddin/Shahem-inventory/README.md

 - Choice Return to damage is working as expected.
 It update damage worksheet give total damage.
 - Choice Storage capacity is working as expected.
 It chick the now stock if is smeller than 1000 deduct the new stock from 1000 and print Storage capacity if it bigger than 1000 print Storage is full.
 - Choice Exit is working as expected.
 - Choice Go back is working as expected.
-It clear terminal and show  the list of choices
+It clear terminal and show the list of choices.